AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/faq.md

 ## 7. What catalog size does AEM with CIF support?

-As product data and catalog pages get created and cached dynamically, there is no fix size limit.
-Catalog size is, however, only one aspect you have to consider.
-Cache ratio, concurrent data requests and page creation may all have an impact on the scalability and performance.
+This depends on a few additional aspects you have to consider.
+What is the cache ratio of your catalog data & pages?
+How many concurrent requests do you expect during peak hours?
+How scaleable are the APIs of your commerce solutions?

 ## 8. How does PIM play into this framework?